 The big old speakers we used to favor in the old days were moved out in order to squeeze in another bookcase and a printer and a scanner.
 The books on those shelves turned into Bibles.
-You'll still find a beer in the back of the bottom shelf, but the labels of that particular brand have changed since they were placed there.
+You'll still find a beer in the back of the bottom shelf, but the cashiers at the beer store no longer know me by name.

 As the boys went through school, those walls reflected their changes, too.
 It began when I tacked up a few pictures they'd drawn in school, and a construction-paper snowman or two.
 Soon their Little League schedules appeared there, and some ribbons they'd won in grade-school races.

 It wasn't long before I ran out of walls.
 So, not able to bear taking any of it down, I just tacked and taped the new things over what was already there.
 Then the next year I taped and tacked over those.